 Of course.
 One person spends $10 on something, while another gets it for $3.

 I met a traveler, who was living on the road for years.
-In Gokarna, he was living off of 100 rupees a day!
+In Gokarna (India), he was living in 100 rupees beach huts!
 Now that’s cheap!
-He was doing everything locally, staying in beach huts and going to a local watering hole for water.
+He was doing everything locally, even going to a local watering hole for drinking water!
 His resourcefulness was impressive.
 But I couldn’t travel like that.

 I’m not a 100 rupee/day person.
 I don’t need a hotel, but a beach hut won’t do.
 Nor do I want to deprive myself of touristy fun.